alisonkim12/alisonkim.github.io/about.md

 ---
 layout: default
-title: About me
+title: Welcome to Alison's page!
-description: A bit more information about me
+description: <I'm an aspiring computer scientist and educational abolitionist>
 ---

 ## About Alison